 Patients are instructed to shower after 2 days, but the device should not get wet.
 After two weeks, most people are able to resume driving.
 Patients should only lift up to 10 pounds.
 Patients might have some soreness for up to 4-6 weeks.

 Medtronic Devices has been testing a type of Cardiac Resynchronization Therapy devices called AdaptivCRT.
 This device has been associated with improved patient survival.
 Medtronic did a study that included 1, 835 patients.
-Use of this Cardiac Resynchronization Therapy (CRT) was associated with a 31% reduction in all-cause mortality compared to standard CRT.
+The use of this Cardiac Resynchronization Therapy (CRT) was associated with a 31% reduction in all-cause mortality compared to standard CRT.

 According to Dr. Singh at the Massachusetts General Hospital, heart failure patients usually have other co-morbidities that they are dealing with.
 These conditions along with heart failure outs them at great risk for frequent hospitalizations, including death.

 This AdaptivCRT has been shown to reduce hospitalizations, as well as the risk for atrial fibrillation.
 Traditional CRT’s have standard settings, however, the AdaptivCRT device allows doctors to adjust the settings according to the patients’ needs.
-When the settings are individualized, this resulted in a 59% in the reduction of the risk of patient’s getting admitted to the hospital with heart failure.
+When the settings are individualized, this resulted in a 59% in the reduction of the risk of patients getting admitted to the hospital with heart failure.

-Heart failure more than 26 million people worldwide.
+Heart failure affects more than 26 million people worldwide.
 Hopefully, this innovative technology will help prolong people’s lives.